droe/acefile/README.md

     with acefile.open(filelike) as f:
         data = f.read('example.txt')

-ACE filenames are stored using an OEM code page and are decoded as CP850 by default.
-For archives created with another code page or a non-standard UTF-8 filename, pass its Python codec name explicitly:

-    with acefile.open('example.ace', encoding='cp437') as f:
-        f.extractall()

 Handle archives potentially containing large members in chunks to avoid fully reading them into memory: